Kris Craig, LPC

 Licensed Professional Counselor

-He also provides individual psychotherapy to adults of all ages struggling with depression, anxiety disorders, adjustment difficulties, relationship problems, and significant life changes.
-Kris also works with candidates for bariatric surgery and others struggling with weight loss and nutrition on the psychological components of eating, exercise, and related behavioral change.
+He additionally provides individual psychotherapy to adults of all ages struggling with depression, anxiety disorders, adjustment difficulties, relationship problems, and significant life changes.
+Kris’ therapy practice also includes working with candidates for bariatric surgery, post-bariatric patients, and others struggling with weight loss and nutrition on the psychological components of eating, exercise, and related behavioral change.
+Much of Kris’ general work with patients focuses on empowering individuals to meet their own personal needs while recognizing and changing unproductive thought and behavior patterns.